henrikstengaard/classicwb-advsp-package/README.md

 - Removed all "press enter to continue" expect last one used after installation complete message is shown.
 - Removed and reduced waits.
 - Adjusted text spacing.
+- Added support for Amiga OS 3.1.4:
+  - Reinstalled MUI to fix Scalos prefs and iGame.
+  - Disabled newicon.library due to incompatibility with Amiga OS 3.1.4.
+  - Replaced NewIcons with icons from ClassicWB ADV.
+  - Patched Scalos title to 3.1.4 for no theme, Oldicons, Retro and ReGen themes.
+  - Disabled PatchRAM TagLiFE BlazeWCP FBlit and IconBeFast optimizations.
+  - Added LoadModule ROMUPDATE to support Kickstart 3.1 being patched to 3.1.4.
+  - Added version checking of DEVS:scsi.device, so it only will be loaded if scsi.device in memory/resident is less than v43.45.

 ## Screenshots